1997 Alberta general election: Background

+Opinion polls

 Results

 Ralph Klein's second election as leader of the PCs was considerably more successful than his first.
 The party won over half the popular vote, and 63 of the 83 seats in the legislature for its eighth consecutive term in government.
 The party continued to dominate in Calgary and rural areas, and managed to regain a foothold in Edmonton where it won two seats.

 The Liberal Party of Grant Mitchell lost about 7% of the popular vote it had won in the 1993 election.
 The party's legislative caucus was reduced from 32 members to 18.

 Pam Barrett led the New Democratic Party back into the legislature with two seats (both in Edmonton), despite winning an even smaller share of the popular vote than in 1993.

 The Social Credit Party also re-emerged, placing a strong second in several rural ridings, but did not win any seats.

 Overall voter turnout was 53.75%.